Kinrany/vue-p5/README.md

 ## FAQ

 None yet.
-Feel free to ask anything or propose changes in [issues](https://github.com/Kinrany/vue-p5/issues)!
+Feel free to open a new [issue](https://github.com/Kinrany/vue-p5/issues) if you have a question or a feature request!

 ## Versioning